trottomv/django-never-cache/README.md

 # Django Never Cache

-This Django app provides mixins to disable caching for generic and login required views, and a middleware to disable caching for the whole site.
+This Django app provides a suite of utilities to disable caching in template views.

 ## Prerequisites